Judgment of the relative worth

 complete and clear are the elements of design and other details?
 For

 example, what percentage of the shield, crown, and cross is visible?
-How

-nice, or poor, are the lions and castles?
+How nice, or poor, are the lions and castles?

-the design and details well centered, and on both sides or on only one
+the design and details well centered, and on both sides or on only one side?

-the strike bold, average, or weak?
+strike bold, average, or weak?
 Neatly struck or double struck?

-way more, or less, attractive or interesting?
+more, or less, attractive or interesting?
 (Cracks in the edge, while

 natural, lower a cob’s value, although smaller splits are less detrimental.)